 10. Some Other Changes:

 After getting acquainted with the exciting features of PHP 7, you would definitely want to know why PHP moved to version 7 from version 5.
 What happened to version 6?
 Well, PHP 6 was an experimental project that was officially started in 2005 and unfortunately abandoned in 2010.
 One of the main reasons behind the termination of version 6 was technical difficulties faced by PHP core developers during the implementation of language-integrated Unicode.

 Meanwhile, people around the web adopted the name PHP 6 and started writing books and developing resources related to version 6.
 Since there might be confusion between the former attempt and the current development work, the PHP core team was compelled to seriously think about the name of the new major release.
-And finally, the development team decided to skip the logical number 6 and launch the new version under the name of PHP 7.
+And finally, the PHP development team decided to skip the logical number 6 and launch the new version under the name of PHP 7.

 PHP 7 has been through several months of beta testing and was finally released in its stable form in December 2015, just one month after the predicted release date.

 It’s clear that the new version of PHP boasts many new & exciting features and now its more efficient.
-PHP 7 cater to the need of present website.
-If you also want to develop your website on PHP 7 or have any query related to the this new version, you can contact PixelCrayons: A leading PHP web development company in India.
+PHP 7 cater to the need of a present website.
+If you also want to develop your website on PHP 7 or have any query related to this new version, you can contact PixelCrayons: A leading PHP web development company in India.